MetoMotion is developing a multipurpose robotic system for labor-intensive tasks in greenhouses.

 The system is designed for easy operation and smooth integration into existing greenhouse practices.

 The harvester will significantly reduce the number of workers needed for the vegetable production cycle: one operator per five harvesters.
 It will minimize fruit damage and increase production efficiency.
 MetoMotion estimates a 50% reduction in harvest-related labor costs with its system.

 The system collects large amounts of data during harvesting; analyzed data gives growers new levels of information for improving production.

 MetoMotion’s systems can be easily adapted to additional crops (e.g., cucumbers, peppers) and to perform a range of greenhouse tasks, including harvesting, pruning, monitoring, de-leafing, and pollinating.

 Investor: The Trendlines Group

+The use of greenhouses to grow vegetables is expanding to meet the increasing demand for quality produce year round.
 Labor costs in greenhouses comprise 30% to 50% of total greenhouses production costs.
-The use of greenhouses to grow vegetables is expanding to meet the increasing demand for quality produce year-round.
 With rising labor costs and difficulties in finding and maintaining qualified workers, growers are moving toward technology to reduce costs and improve production efficiency.

-The total world greenhouse vegetable production area is 473,000 hectares.
-MetoMotion is first targeting the high-tech greenhouse sector where automatic systems are in use, and there is a strong movement toward robotics.
+The total global greenhouse vegetable production area today is 1.14 million acres.
+MetoMotion is targeting the high-tech greenhouse sector where automatic systems are used, and there is a strong movement toward robotics.
 High-tech greenhouses are 10% of the market.
 The majority are glass and located in northern Europe.
-Assuming one robot per hectare, the Company estimates the potential of its first target market to be around $2 billion, with an ROI in less than three years for the grower.
+Assuming one robot per hectare (2.47 acres), the Company estimates the potential of its first target market to be more than $1 billion, with an ROI of two to three years for the grower.